-The Company is committed to the fair treatment of employees, a safe, healthy and diverse workplace, competitiveness of wages and open communication.
+The Company is committed to operating its business in a way that is based on the fair treatment of employees, providing a safe, healthy and diverse workplace, competitiveness of wages and open communication.
 The Company believes that providing employees with a safe and pleasant working environment, based on dignity and respect, is an important factor in maintaining labour productivity and goodwill in order to produce quality products.
 The Company believes that it has a strong relationship with its employees.
 The future success of the Company depends in part on its ability to attract and retain qualified people.
+Our Employee Bill of Rights sets out key principles outlining this commitment.